Lost Money in Sesen Bio, Inc.?

-Sesen Bio, Inc. shares dropped 13% on Wednesday, August 18, 2021 after a STAT News report claimed the FDA’s recent rejection of the company’s clinical trial for its drug Vicineum was due to “thousands of violations of study rules” and “damning investigator misconduct.”
-Previously, Sesen Bio had plummeted nearly 60% upon announcing this rejection from the FDA via a complete response letter (CRL) for its bladder cancer drug on Friday, August 13, 2021.
+Sesen Bio, Inc. shares plummeted after a STAT News report claimed the FDA’s recent rejection of the company’s clinical trial for its drug Vicineum was due to “thousands of violations of study rules” and “damning investigator misconduct.”
+Previously, Sesen Bio dropped nearly 60% upon announcing this rejection from the FDA via a complete response letter (CRL) for its bladder cancer drug on Friday, August 13, 2021.
 Gibbs Law Group is investigating a potential Sesen+Bio+Securities+Class+Action+Lawsuit on behalf of investors who lost money in Sesen Bio, Inc. (NASDAQ: SESN).

 To speak with an attorney regarding this class action lawsuit investigation, click+here or call (888) 410-2925.